 The bright automotive future on the Electronic Horizon

 Over the past 20 years, the automotive industry has witnessed an unprecedented level of change.
-From the proliferation of embedded systems, to a growing reliance on connected services, the cars we drive today would appear to be from the realms of science fiction but two decades ago.
+From the proliferation of embedded systems, to a growing reliance on connected services, the cars we drive today would appear to be from the realms of science

 The quickening pulse of automotive innovation has been keenly felt by HERE.